What is seaglass?

 Custom orders are welcomed to produce bespoke jewellery using either a special piece of seaglass from the customer or using glass I have collected whilst beachcombing the shores of Cornwall.
 I also make silver jewellery to sit alongside the glass pieces.

 Where does the seaglass in Porth jewellery come from?

 My seaglass is collected from beaches, harbours and estuaries in Cornwall and sometimes further afield.
 Each piece is carefully recorded so I can trace it back to its beach for provenance.
 Sometimes Porth jewellery is chosen for the colour, shape, size or purely for the beach on which it was discovered.

 Porth is Cornish for harbour – good places to search for seaglass treasures.

 “I have always loved the ocean.
 As a child I spent a lot of time in Pembrokeshire and moved to Cornwall when I came to study at Falmouth College of Arts.

-Porth Jewellery was set up in Summer 2018 and initially I worked alongside my friend in her studio.
+Porth Jewellery was set up in Summer 2018 and I now sell my work online, in shops and run workshops to share my love for making jewellery.
 I now work from my own studio at home and I love creating each unique item knowing that the journey of each piece of seaglass continues.”